Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 With node installed, move to the directory and then type: `npm i`

-Then you can send some transactions to your metagraph (after replace the URLs and the private key)
+Then you can send some transactions to your metagraph (after replacing the URLs and the private key)

 To run the script type: `node send_data_transaction.js`